lancsgrid/ansible-cvmfs-client/README.md

 Role Variables
 ------------

-Currently implements variables for "/etc/cvmfs/default.local".
 All variables are prefixed with role name, ansible_cvmfs_client.
-Variables are and their defaults are:
+Variables, the config file they affect and are and their defaults are listed below:

+File: default.local

 `ansible_cvmfs_client_CVMFS_REPOSITORIES: atlas,atlas-condb,lhcb`